Results of the Work – 4/11/16

 Hey Sisters and Brothers in Christ,

-So thanks for your prayers for me today doing evangelism if you had a chance and for the ministry.
-God is leading me on campus.
+So thanks for your prayers for the ministry and for evangelism today if you had a moment.
+I got some seeds planted too and God blessed.

 In Him,